 Access to campus housing will be limited to residents or members of a respective student organization only.
 This restriction excludes employees, security personnel, and other individuals with an essential reason to access the facility.

 Off-campus Visitors to Campus

 To minimize the risk of COVID-19 being brought to campus, visitor access must be limited.
 Visitors should only enter campus facilities by invitation or for specific events.
-The UA System Health & Safety Task Force recommends that visitors be pre-approved, complete the GuideSafeTM Healthcheck Opens in a new window, or other comparable symptom tracking questionnaire, and Event Passport Opens in a new window or provide evidence of a recent negative test or other medical clearance.
+The UA System Health & Safety Task Force recommends that visitors be pre-approved or provide evidence of a recent negative test or other medical clearance.
 UA System campuses must clearly communicate these expectations regarding off-campus visitors to all employees, students, and parents.

 Campuses may host visitors for the purpose of student orientation, student recruitment, and student participation in exchange programs or other similar programs in a manner consistent with all other provisions of the Health & Safety Plan.
 Students or prospective students in this section are permitted to board in oncampus housing under the same guidelines as current on-campus residents.